josephgonzales01/kafka-learning/README.md

 #### Consume a message from a Topic
    2. Execute kafka-console-consumer.sh
    >```
-   > $ kafka-console-consumer.sh --bootstrap-server dev_kafka:9092 --topic firstTopic --from-beginning
+   > $ kafka-console-consumer.sh --bootstrap-server dev_kafka:9092 --topic firstTopic --from-beginning --group my-consumer-app
    >```
+   >Note: --from-beginning property reads all the message in which the given group (--group) haven't read before (last committed offset),
+   > if no --group is set a consumer group will be automatically created with group named "console-consumer-NNNN"